buildingbeautifuluis/buildingbeautifuluis.github.io/03-Chapter-3-Information-Architecture.md

 **This is a complete rebuild…**

 **I’m currently working on this chapter (4–?
 August, 2019).
 This is ongoing, it’s been a struggle.
 I hope to have it in a fully readable form this week.
-For now, it needs a great deal of work, so it’s definitely not worth reading (unless I sent you the link).
-I’m in it for the long haul!**
+For now, it needs a great deal of work, so it’s definitely not worth reading (unless I sent you the link for pre-feedback).
+I’m in it for the long haul, and have been for days.**

-**The images, for the most part, are placeholders and draft images that I’ll develop further.**
+**The images, for the most part, are placeholders and draft images that I’ll develop further.
+These are not the final images.**

 **As I’ve noted in the [overview](https://github.com/buildingbeautifuluis/bbuis/blob/master/00-Overview.md), this is a work in progress and I’m sharing it here in draft form.
 The book isn’t finished, but I hope the draft content I’m providing has some value as I finalise the chapters.**